11/17/2018Time to read: 4 min

 console.log($(context).find('#parent #target').length); // 0

-JQuery believes that, when selecting an element inside an context, the selectors should only match elements inside the context. #parent is outside of the context, so JQuery wouldn't return any findings.
+JQuery believes that, when selecting an element inside an context, the selectors should only match elements inside the context. #parent

-JQuery internally still uses querySelectorAll to select elements on a browser that supports it.
+to select elements on a browser that supports it.
 But to override browser's default behavior for considering elements outside of context, it uses a very smart trick by retrieving the id on the context.
 So when we do

 $(context).find('#parent #target')

-JQuery internally override the selector to "#context #parent #target".
+.
 If there isn't an id on the context element, it will generate a unique id, assign it to the context element, then remove it when finished selecting.
 This will guarantee that the selectors are scoped by the context.
-Now back to the IE performance issue.
-Because we didn't have an id on the table.
-When we did $tbody.find('tr[data-row-id="' + id + '"]'), JQuery added an id to our table body and removed it after find.
-Any issue with adding an id?
-After some research, we found that

 When JQuery added and quickly removed an id to our table body, the styles of all rows and columns were recalculated twice.
 IE wasn't very optimized with that.
 Who would think a performance issue that freezes the whole browser was caused by selecting an element!
 So the fix?
 We tested out assigning an id to the table body ourselves when the table was loaded.
 When JQuery saw an existing id on the context, it would just use it without meddling with table attributes.
-This improved the performance a lot, decreasing the wait time to 15 seconds (šŸ¤¦before the change it wasn't moving at all no matter how long we waited...).
+This improved the performance a lot, decreasing the wait time to 15 seconds (š¤¦before the change it wasn't moving at all no matter how long we waited...).
 There were other issues hindering the performance.
 Loading 1000 rows through the wire was already taking a long time in IE. In the end, we added pagination to the table for better user experience.
 Who would be able to read a table with 1000 rows?